 For determining performance bonus amounts, our board of directors set certain corporate performance goals after receiving input from our Chief Executive Officer.
 The performance goals generally relate to product development and other goals relating to our business.
+In total, for each NEO besides Dr. Kirn, the performance bonus payout is 90% based on corporate performance and 10% based on individual performance (and it is 100% based on corporate performance for Dr. Kirn), as assessed by our board of directors.

-Following its review and determinations of corporate performance for 2021, our board of directors determined an achievement level of 80% for each NEO.
-The actual amount of the cash bonuses awarded to each NEO for 2021 performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+Following its review and determinations of corporate performance for 2022, our board of directors determined an achievement level of 110% for the Company.
+After incorporating for both corporate and individual performance, Dr. Kirn achieved 110%, Dr. Kamal achieved 111% and Mr. Moretti achieved 107%.
+The actual amount of the cash bonuses awarded to each NEO for 2022 performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."